utshomax/postman-docs/src/pages/docs/collections/running-collections/testing-api-performance.md

   - type: section
 ---

 You can use the _Collection Runner_ to simulate real world traffic and test the performance of your API.
 Performance testing enables to you to observe how your API behaves under load and determine if performance meets expectations.
-It can also help you to identify any issues or bottlenecks affecting performance.
+It can also help you identify any issues or bottlenecks affecting performance.

 To configure a performance test, [create a collection](/docs/collections/using-collections/) with the requests you want to send to your API.
-These requests are used to simulate the activity of your API's users.
-In the Collection Runner, you can set the number of virtual users and the duration of the test.
+Postman uses these requests to simulate the activity of your API's users.
+In the Collection Runner, you can set the number of virtual users to simulate and the duration of the test.
 You can also choose whether the number of virtual users is fixed for the duration of the test or gradually ramps up during the test.

 When you start the test, the Collection Runner displays performance metrics in real time.
 You can view the average response time, error rate, and throughput.
 You can also view metrics for individual requests to help identify the source of any performance issues.

-> Use the Postman desktop app to configure and run performance tests.
-You can't use the Postman web app for performance testing.
+> **Use the Postman desktop app to configure and run performance tests.** You can't use the Postman web app for performance testing.
+During a performance test, all requests are sent from the local system where you are running the Postman desktop app.

 ## Contents